-Sudden or unseen expenses that a student is unable to meet.
+- Student has sudden or unseen expenses that he/she is unable to meet

-- A part-time student who falls in to one of the categories of target groups as specified by the HEA’s National Access Plan
+- Student who is part-time and who falls in to one of the categories of target groups as specified by the HEA’s National Access Plan

 Further information can be found on the Student Assistance Fund page.

-College life can sometimes produce a great deal of stress.
-The reasons for this can range from a heavy workload and imminent deadlines, to difficulties of a personal nature.
+College life can sometimes produce a great deal of stress, resulting from deadlines and workload to personal difficulties.
 The Counselling Service provides an opportunity to discuss any difficulties you may be experiencing with a qualified person.
 The counsellor will help by listening without judgement, offering new perspectives and working with you on strategies that are right for you.